imennajar/matplotlib-challenge/README.md

 - Merge our datasets into a single DataFrame.

 - Look for the number of unique mice in the data, and check for any duplication of the identifyer (our data is identified by Mouse ID and Timepoint).
-Clean the DataFrame of the duplicate rows.
+Clear the DataFrame of the duplicate rows.

 2. Generate Summary Statistics